 ©iStock.com/Bebedi

 Scientists consider the presence of cuckoo chicks and cuckoos in general to be a good indicator of biodiversity in bird communities.
-The greater number of hosts that a cuckoo preys upon, the greater the biodiversity in that area.
-In addition, this bird that steals nests also serves an important cultural role in many regions.
-Common cuckoos appear in legends and songs, as well as in books and plays.
+The more host species a cuckoo preys upon, the greater the biodiversity in that area.
+The cuckoo bird is also a cultural symbol, appearing in legends and songs, as well as in books and plays.
 In Europe, hearing the call of a cuckoo is a sign that spring is fast approaching.
-Also, the term cuckoo, which means “crazy” or “stupid,” comes from the cuckoo.